nathansmith/16x16-times-table/README.md

 # 16x16 Times Table

-This is a simple 16x16 grid, for learning multiplication.
+This is a simple 16x16 times table, for learning multiplication.

 I made it for my 8yr old son, who wanted a "computing" number grid of 16x16.